Floppy/floppy.github.io/_posts/2015-06-03-election-returns.markdown

 The fee will be listed somewhere, though they've yet to get back to me on that.
 I'm guessing (and will update here when I know) that it will go in as an administration expense under section F.

+UPDATE: The commission got back to me, and said that the fees shouldn't be included in the spending return at all.
+That means it's in the donation figure but not the spending, and so it looks like I've stashed some of the money away!
+Ah well.

 I'm surprised the Commission are still so unprepared for this; wasn't it obvious that it would be a thing this time?
 Why isn't it explicitly mentioned in the guidance?

 ### Deposit